-By letter dated December 2, 2008, the Internal Revenue Service determined that the Plan, which was formerly known as the Sara Lee Corporation Personal Products Hourly Retirement Plan of Puerto Rico, as amended, and trust met the qualification requirements set forth in Sections 401(a) and 501(a) of the IRC.
+By letter dated December 2, 2008, the Internal Revenue Service determined that the Plan and trust met the qualification requirements set forth in Sections 401(a) and 501(a) of the IRC.
 The Plan has been subsequently amended since the determination, but the Plan's management believes the Plan remains in compliance with the applicable requirements of the IRC.

 GAAP requires the Plan's management to evaluate tax positions taken by the Plan and to recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The Plan's management has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan's management has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions and is currently undergoing a random audit by the Internal Revenue Service for the 2008 tax period.
 The Plan's management believes the Plan is no longer subject to income tax examinations for years prior to 2008.